 - 6 Bullets - 6 Bullets follows the story of an ex-mercenary who now tracks down people for a living.
 He's hired to find a child that's been thrown into the child-trafficking business.
 He finds him, but things go horribly wrong.
 He blames himself for the incidents, becoming an alcoholic to try and forget what happened.
 But when an ex-MMA fighter's daughter is taken, Van Damme is the only one who can save her.
 Emotional, realistic, heartbreaking, and action-packed, this film gets 4 out of 4 stars.

-- Universal Soldier: Day of Reckoning - In Universal Soldier: Day of Reckoning, Van Damme returns to his iconic role as Luc Devereaux, a Universal Soldier.
+- Universal Soldier - Day of Reckoning: In Universal Soldier: Day of Reckoning, Van Damme returns to his iconic role as Luc Devereaux, a Universal Soldier.
 In between Regeneration and Day of Reckoning, Luc has learned how to free his mind and act on his own free will.
 The film opens with Scott Adkins' character though, in first-person format.
-His daughter comes in his room, frightened, saying there's monsters in the house.
+His daughter comes into his room, frightened, saying there are monsters in the house.
 As any good father would, he goes and checks, only to find several men waiting for him.
 They beat him almost to death, then none other than Luc Devereaux appears and kills his family.
 Scott goes on a one-man mission to take down this group of Universal Soldiers responsible for their death.
 The film is a huge mystery, making you believe one thing and surprising you with an entirely different conclusion.
 The film gets a 3.5 out of 4.

 - Street Fighter - The cheesiness continues with the movie adaptation of the video game Street Fighter.
 Street Fighter: The Movie is full of bad dialogue, cheesy jokes, bad performances.
 The bad dialogue is most likely due to bad writing, but at least the director did what he could with it.
 A positive side is Van Damme looks great blonde and Ming-Na Wen can seriously take control of a film no matter how bad it is.
 The film gets a 1.5 out of 4.